Making a claim for an injury

 Talk it through

 Before even looking at legal options you should try to resolve things with each other.
 It pays to keep an open mind and at least give each other the chance to put across your points of view.
-If talking face-to-face doesn't work you could write or email to whoever it is that you think owes you money.
+If talking face-to-face doesn't work you could write to or email whoever it is that you think owes you money.
 Be clear about exactly how much, and why you think they owe you.

 You should also be clear about when you want things sorted out.
 If you are dealing with a business you could make this an official letter of complaint.